Goal-based portfolio selection with mental accounting: Numerical analysis

 Under the current conditions, the light blue region remains unchanged, although this is not always the case when parameters are different.

 \item In Figure \ref{longeralpha_n09} or \ref{shorteralpha_n09}, the bulges disappear.
 To explain this, we note that the relevant terms in the negative Hamiltonian $-H$ are $- \rho \alpha_{i, 1} \alpha_{j, 2} \sigma_1 \sigma_2 x_i x_j \partial^2_{ij} V_1$, where $i, j \in \{1, 2\}$ are portfolio identifiers.
-Under the current parameters, we numerically find that $-H$ becomes larger with a negative correlation, leading the continuation term to become binding at zero.
+Under the current parameters, we numerically find that $-H$ becomes larger with a negative correlation, leading the continuous HJB equation to be satisfied with equality.

 \item When an individual portfolio surpasses the target level, it continues to invest in the stock market, preparing for another unfunded portfolio.
 This contrasts with the positive correlation scenario depicted in Figures \ref{longeralpha_05} and \ref{shorteralpha_05}.
 In Figure \ref{shorteralpha_n09}, with $x_1 > 5.0$ and $x_2 < 4.0$, the optimal strategy for the shorter-term portfolio still involves investing in the first stock.
 This is because the longer-term portfolio predominantly invests in the second stock within the same area, seeking a higher return.
 Given the negative correlation between stocks, it is preferable for the shorter-term portfolio to diversify investments to mitigate risk, rather than relying solely on the money account.
 This phenomenon also holds for the longer-term portfolio strategy when $x_1 < 5.0$ and $x_2 > 4.0$ in Figure \ref{longeralpha_n09}. \end{enumerate}